drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 It is important to set the *Report Unique Name *to **Pebble_Watch_Summary_0** (_1 or _2).

-The *Report Description* will be used on the Pebble screen as the description so it should be short because the JavaScript will trim the Report Description to 30 characters.
+The *Report Description* will be used on the Pebble screen as the description so it should be short because the JavaScript will trim the Report Description to 30 characters.<br>

 ![image alt text](images/image10.png)

-Here is an example of an Opportunity report that uses a formula to sum all the Revenue and display the dollar amount ("Decimal Place" set to 0).
+Here is an example of an Opportunity report that uses a formula to sum all the Revenue and display the dollar amount ("Decimal Place" set to 0).<br>

   ![image alt text](images/image11.png)